G0AMER/ZEN_App/README.md

 ## Usage

 - **Update Avatar:**
-  Tap the "Update Avatar" button to open the avatar customization page in your default browser.
+  Tap the "Generate Avatar" button to open the avatar customization page in your default browser.

 - **Community:**
   Access the community features by tapping the "Community" button.